Guac Camera Troubleshooting

 3. Select Shooting settings

-4. Go to Menu 1
+4. Select Menu 1

 5. Select Shooting Mode

-6. Set to Manual Exposure
+6. Set Shooting Mode to Manual Exposure

 7. Turn the Mode Dial back to M